zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 You now have two ways to test your code.
 First, you can ask another workshop participant to comment on your post.
 Or, you can open your application in an incognito window and comment on your own post.
 (This works because notification tokens are unique by browser session.
 When the backend sends a notification using your original tab's notification token, Chrome will display the notification because your original tab is in the background.)

+Please note that, if you create a post in an incognito window, then comment on it from a different window, you won't receive a notification.
+This is because notifications are always disabled in incognito windows, so posts created won't have a notification token associated with them.

 ## Next step

 [Use the Background Sync API to allow users to create posts and comments while offline.](./04-background-sync.md)